 Bolognese Dog Care

-Like all dogs, Bolos require some mental and physical exercise every day.
+Like all dogs, Bolos require some mental engagement and physical exercise every day.
 They aren’t super-athletes and are generally satisfied with playtime in the backyard or long leashed walks.
-Because of their tendency toward separation anxiety, Bolos may not be suitable for people who work outside of the house 40 hours per week— owners should be sure to provide them with plenty of puzzle toys whenever they do have to be left home alone.
+Because of their tendency toward separation anxiety, Bolos may not be suitable for people who work outside of the house 40 hours per week—owners should be sure to provide them with plenty of puzzle toys whenever they do have to be left home alone.
 They are usually quite friendly, though, and may thrive in doggie daycare that has a good setup for small dogs.

 The Bolognese requires significant grooming, just like all other long-haired dog breeds.
 If you’d rather clip the coat short, you won’t have to do as much brushing, but you’ll need to regularly trim your Bolo’s coat.
 If you elect to leave your Bolo’s coat long, expect to have to brush daily to avoid matting and smell.
 Like all dogs, Bolognese dogs require regular dental care and nail trims.

 Like many long-haired dogs, Bolos don’t shed profusely.
 They don’t lose their whole coat a few times a year like some breeds, such as Huskies.
 While they're often considered low-shedding, they do have hair so you may find long white hairs around your house.
 Still, for mild allergy sufferers or clean house lovers, a Bolognese might be a good fit.

 As a relatively rare breed without much commercial popularity, Bolos are also a healthy breed.
 Though their gene pool is small, it’s mostly maintained by very dedicated breeders.
 Before purchasing a Bolognese puppy, ask the breeder for proof of a patella exam and CERF (eye) exams at a minimum.